coredac/dataflow/test/code_gen/README.md

 - `$N` — local register (e.g., `$22`)
 - `EAST | WEST | NORTH | SOUTH` — directional ports for inter-tile communication

 Each operand also has a `color` field.
-Colors are primarily meaningful for **directional** operands (to visualize/track routing); for registers and immediates, the color can be ignored by consumers.
+Colors are primarily meaningful for **directional** operands (to visualize/track routing), rather than register operands

 ### YAML Example